 - Join us below to share your feedback

-- The books go through the publishing process (cover design, editing, etc.)
+- The books go through the publishing process (cover design, etc.)

 - I add your name to the Acknowledgments of all the books you sent me feedback on

-- I publish the series, and everyone can see you helped shape the final version!
+- I publish the books, and everyone can see you helped shape the final version!

-- I email to let you know it’s published so you can brag to everyone 😉
+- I email you when the books are released so you can brag to everyone 😉